 Or want to make your own?
 Check out my new series on: making your own Salicylate Free products!

-I wanted to get started ASAP and get all my products at once, so this is what I did: Pull out and put in a pile ALL your skin products: Toothpaste, mint in dental floss, mouthwash, shampoo, conditioner, hair spray, any sprays that touch your skin, hair gels, mousse, etc, body wash, hand soap, dish soap for washing by hands (unless you use gloves), DO, lotion, sunscreen, face wash, face creams, makeup, makeup remover, Razors (aloe strip), shaving cream, nail polish remover, aloe in toilet paper and tissue and anything else you can think of that goes on your skin!
+I wanted to get started ASAP and get all my products at once, so this is what I did: Pull out and put in a pile ALL your skin products: Toothpaste, dental floss(mint), mouthwash, shampoo, conditioner, hair spray, any sprays that touch your skin, hair gels, mousse, etc, body wash, hand soap, bubble bath, dish soap for washing by hands (unless you use gloves), DO, antiperspirant, lotion, sunscreen, face wash, face creams, makeup, makeup remover, Razors (aloe strip), shaving cream, nail polish remover, aloe in toilet paper and tissue and anything else you can think of that goes on your skin!

 NOW, you can either go through each ingredient list on each product, or give the whole lot away to a family member and start from scratch.
 If you want to look through your own products and makeup to see if they are sal free, skip to #6 and then come back to #1.
 This will look overwhelming, but you can do it!!